robotrobertson/jekyll-now/_posts/2019-4-30-plantbasedillness.md

 layout: post
 title: Whole Food Plant Based to treat common illness?
 ---
 This last weekend I went for a run Saturday and felt a little off.
-As soon as I got home, my glands were swelling and I felt HORRIBLE.
+As soon as I got home, my glands were swelling and I felt <b>HORRIBLE</b>.
 Head cold that hit me like a Mack Truck.
 As I am whole-food plant-based I wondered if there were certain foods that would help my ailment.
 My typical routine with a head cold is to take Tylenol or Nyquil/Dayquil and rest as much as possible.
 I thought to myself it probably isn't that good to be drinking alcohol with the
 Nyquil, and Tylenol probably isn't that good for <i>healing</i> a cold.
 I went on <a href="https://nutritionfacts.org">nutritionfacts.org</a> and searched common cold food remedies.
 Lo and behold, Kiwi fruit has